DSTechLabs/StepperMotor/README.md

 ---
-All control can be performed either by directly calling methods or by executing a command string - from a UI for example.
+All control can be performed either by directly calling methods or by executing a command string - sent from a UI for example.

 Your firmware should normally wait until the motor is finished with a previous Rotate method/command before issuing a new Rotate command.
 If a Rotate command is called while the motor is already